Asian Outreach Program

 With highly trained bilingual and bicultural therapists, The Child Center of NY’s Asian Outreach Program breaks down language barriers and stigma to reach Asian children and families with mental health and substance abuse services.
 The AOP’s approach is culturally nuanced and based on education and outreach that eases the stigma still surrounding mental health and substance abuse treatment in traditional Asian cultures.
 All of our therapists have experienced the trauma of immigration themselves and are steeped in the culture and language of their clients.

-Positive word-of-mouth has spread in Elmhurst and Flushing, two hubs of Asian population where our clinics are located.
+Positive word-of-mouth has spread in Queens’ Asian communities.
 Last year alone, we worked with over 1,400 adults and children from more than a dozen countries.
 In our nearly 25 years in operation, the clinics have brought education and healing to many thousands of new immigrants stressed by the need to adjust to new customs, language, and economic circumstances, as well as families suffering from isolation.
 They also bring understanding to culture clashes between Asian-born parents and American-born children.
 For all of our clients, we help ease the sense that problems have to be kept hidden from “outsiders” and that treatment will have an adverse impact on a family’s reputation.

 - Treatment of mental illness utilizing many approaches, including cognitive behavioral therapy, psychopharmacology, substance abuse treatment, and play therapy